omni-network/omni/docs/site/docs/protocol/xmessages/xmsg.md

     </details>

-    `XMsg` are associated with an `XStream`.
+    `XMsg`s are associated with an `XStream`.
 An `XStream`  is a logical connection between a source and destination network.
-It contains many `XMsg`, each with a monotonically incrementing `XStreamOffset` (the offset is like a EOA nonce, it is incremented for each subsequent message sent from a source network to a destination network). `XMsg`  are therefore uniquely identified and strictly ordered by their associated `XStream` and `XStreamOffset`.
+It contains many `XMsg`s, each with a monotonically incrementing `XStreamOffset` (the offset is like a EOA nonce, it is incremented for each subsequent message sent from a source network to a destination network). `XMsg`s  are therefore uniquely identified and strictly ordered by their associated `XStream` and `XStreamOffset`.

     `XStreamOffset` allows for exactly-once delivery guarantees with strict ordering per source-destination network pair.